by Ashleigh Feltham

-Not only is Safcol the Seafood Experts tuna lunchbox friendly, but it also tastes delicious, and boasts some amazing health benefits!
-Tuna contains Omega-3 fats that are an unsaturated form of fat called polyunsaturated.
+Pick up a tin of tuna for lunch.
+Not only is tuna lunchbox friendly, it also tastes delicious, and boasts some amazing health benefits!
+Tuna contains Omega-3 fats which are an unsaturated form of fat called polyunsaturated.
 These types of fats cannot be made by the body, so we need to include them as part of our diet to stay healthy.

-For good health, you need omega-3 fats in our diet, particularly the type which comes from fish and seafood because it contains two acids known as docosahexaenoic acid or DHA and eicosapentaenoic acid or EPA.
-These two acids are linked to better health for your body particularly for your brain and heart.
+For good health, you need omega-3 fats in your diet, particularly the type which comes from fish and seafood because it contains two acids known as docosahexaenoic acid or DHA and eicosapentaenoic acid or EPA.
+These two acids are linked to better health for your body, particularly for your brain and heart.

 The benefits of including seafood sources of Omega-3 fat in your diet

-Plants, like green leafy vegetables, walnuts, pecans, almonds, soy products and linseed, also have omega-3 fats, but they contain a different type of omega -3 fat acid called alpha-linolenic acid.
+Plants, like green leafy vegetables, walnuts, pecans, almonds, soy products, and linseed, also have omega-3 fats, but they contain a different type of omega-3 fatty acid called alpha-linolenic acid.
 The body can turn this into DHA and EPA, but it’s difficult for the body to do and not very effective, so you really do need seafood sources.